inappstory/ios-ugc-sdk/README.md

         storyView = StoryView(frame: CGRect(x: 0, y: 0, width: UIScreen.main.bounds.width, height: 160))
         // specifies the target for the StoryView from which the Story Reader will be displayed storyView.target = self
+        // Enabling the UGC editor cell display in the list of stories storyView.isEditorEnabled = true
         // specifies a delegate in which the StoryView actions can be tracked storyView.storiesDelegate = self
         // adding StoryView to the controller's view